-Laboratory confirmation testing for pandemics typically use nucleic acid amplification tests (NAATs) (more specifically realtime polymerase chain reaction (RT-PCR) assays), with 'sampleto-answer' platforms (including high-throughput systems and rapid point of care assays) being employed to increase testing capacity.
-As NAATs are highly sensitive and accurate, they can remain positive for some weeks after infection, whereas viral culture studies (at least for SARS-CoV-2) suggest replication of the virus for only a week or two after symptom onset.
+Laboratory confirmation testing for pandemics typically use nucleic acid amplification tests (NAATs) (more specifically reverse transcription polymerase chain reaction (RT-qPCR) assays), with 'sample-to-answer' platforms (including throughput systems and rapid point of care assays) employed to increase testing capacity.
+As are highly sensitive, they can remain positive for weeks after infection, whereas viral culture studies SARS-CoV-2) suggest replication of the virus for only a week or two after symptom onset

-Antigen- and antibody-based assays can complement NAATs for certain resource-limited settings.
-Antigen-capture methods are routinely used for viral assays, such as HIV and hepatitis B virus, and were employed for SARS-CoV-T and MERS.
-They detect protein fragments on or within the virus, rather than viral nucleic acids.
-Antigen-based assays offer rapid identification (15-30 mins) of highly infectious cases (typically 5-12 days after onset of symptoms) and so can provide information about potential transmissibility, enabling targeted isolation and tracking of infectious cases and contacts, and correlation with disease severity and death.
-Experience from their performance during the H1N1 pandemic suggests sub-optimal sensitivity is not to be unexpected, given the lack of pre-amplification of the target analyte and higher limit of detection of these tests.
-Their different performance in manufacturers' trials than in the real-world merits further comparative evaluation with a standardized validation protocol and reference material at known concentration.
+Antigenand antibody-based assavs can complement NAATs.
+Antigen-capture methods that rapidly detect (15-30 mins) protein fragments on or virus are routinely used for assays for HIV and hepatitis B virus and were employed for SARS-CoV-1 and MERS.
+Ag-RDT methods for SARS-CoV-2 offered identification of highly infectious cases (typically 5-12 days after onset of infectious symptoms), providina information about potential transmissibility and enabling targeted isolation and tracking of infectious contacts, and correlation with disease severity and death. performance during the H1N1 Experience from their pandemic suggested sub-optimal sensitivity to be expected, given the lack of pre-amplification of the target analyte and higher limit of detection (LOD) of these tests.